Music: Destiny: A Tale of Unicorn Wings

 - Heroic Sacrifice: Twilight to save the earth from the falling sun in Fragile Wings.

-- I Am the Band: Gray wrote and produced the entire album by himself, albeit with engineering help from Klisk.
+- I Am the Band: Gray wrote and produced the entire album by herself, albeit with engineering help from Klisk.

 - I Just Want to Be Normal: Twilight's entire motivation is to obtain a sense of normality in her new life.
 She fails in the most terrifying way possible.